-Purchase Abandonment emails may be the standard by now, but they could use some decking the halls this season, too.
+Cart abandonment may be the standard by now, but they could use some decking the halls this season, too.
 Adjust creative to reflect your core holiday campaign messaging, reinforce promotions, and entice shoppers to complete their purchase.

 - Send to more shoppers than just those who are logged into their account.

-- Send in real-time (1-4 hours after their visit) and include item(s) left in their cart.
+- Send in real time (1-4 hours after their visit) and include item(s) left in their cart.

 - High spend item?
 Consider adjusting promotional content to increase AOV.

 - Site issues?
 Adjust messaging based on where they abandoned in the purchase funnel.